stevegt/grid-cli/v2/doc/420-routing.md

 - Poor behavior leads to reduced currency value, decreasing a host's network influence.
 - This self-regulating mechanism ensures network stability and security.

-## Concept that "A Physical Host is Sovereign"

-### Physical Host Sovereignty Analogy
-- A physical host in PromiseGrid is considered sovereign, analogous to a geographical nation-state.
-- This sovereignty implies that a host has ultimate control over its resources, policies, and interactions within its domain.

-### Use of Force and Sovereignty
-- Just as a nation-state can enforce its laws and defend its territory, a physical host can enforce its own rules and policies to maintain control -- ultimately, the host's system administrator can simply pull the plug.
-- It's important to ensure the the host's owner/administrator is incentivized to play well with others (ensure the common good)
-- We can do this be incentivizing the owner/administrator to maintain the host's reputation as expressed in its currency value.

 ## How Personal Currencies Work: "Everyone is Their Own Central Bank"

 ### Concept of Personal Currencies